 Eighteen-inch alloy wheels are standard fare for sDrive35i, xDrive 35i and xDrive35d models; xDrive50i models get 19-inch alloy wheels

 The options list rivals Ulysses in length and density.

 Three optional equipment "lines" - Luxury Line, xLine and M Sport - are on offer.
 The Luxury Line brings 19-inch V-spoke alloy wheels, chrome window surround, Satin Aluminum roof rails, chrome grille accents, lower front air intakes, side air intakes, rear bumper accent and a sport leather steering wheel.
 The xLine includes 19-inch Orbit Grey alloy wheels, aluminum running boards, Satin Aluminum roof rails and window trim, a sport leather steering wheel and silver matte accents for the grille, exhaust pipes, rear bumper and side air intakes.
-The M Sport adds an aggressive body kit, 19-inch M Light double spoke alloy wheels, high-gloss roof railings, an M Steering wheel, a sport automatic transmission, sport seats, aluminum hexagon interior trim, anthracive headliner, and M foot rest and door sills.
+The M Sport adds an aggressive body kit, 19-inch M Light double spoke alloy wheels, high-gloss roof railings, a M Steering wheel, a sport automatic transmission, sport seats, aluminum hexagon interior trim, anthracite headliner, and M foot rest and door sills.

 Buyers can also equip the X5 with Traffic Jam Assistant, which adds a degree of autonomous functionality under 25 mph by keeping the crossover a preset distance from the vehicle in front and using active steering to stay in the center of a lane.

 Standard safety fare includes dual front, front side and full-length side curtain airbags in addition to traction and stability control systems.